Termites are dangerous

 “There is no way that this can be possible,” says Enslin.
 He continues by saying that any pest control company charging a low price with a 10-year guarantee, is either using banned substances like Chlordane.
 Alternatively, they are not using the termiticides at the prescribed dosages.
 “Since Chlordane has been banned, pest control companies are no longer able to offer a 10-year guarantee.
 There is currently no chemical on the market that can offer the kind of protection that Chlordane did,” says Enslin.

 Chlordane has a hazardous effect on humans and the environment.
 The chemical contaminates the air of homes by diffusion through concrete flooring or outgassing from previously treated indoor areas.
-Documented health problems can include child cancers, leukaemia, chronic infections, bronchitis, asthma, infertility, neurological disorders and aggression.
+Furthermore, documented health problems can include child cancers, leukaemia, chronic infections, bronchitis, asthma, infertility, neurological disorders and aggression.

 Registered pest control operators